minio/docs/source/reference/minio-server/settings/object-lambda.rst

          Specify the path to the client certificate to use for performing mTLS authentication to the lambda webhook service.

-         You can specify the client cert for multiple Lambda target by appending a unique identifier ``_FUNCTIONNAME`` for each Object Lambda function.
+         You can specify the client cert for multiple Lambda targets by appending a unique identifier for each Object Lambda function.
          For example, the following command configures a cert for two distinct Object Lambda webhook endpoints:

          .. code-block:: shell